How are Wee Forest Folk made?

 How do I know what year my piece was sculpted, or who sculpted it?

-On the bottom of each Wee Forest Folk piece, you’ll find a gold sticker that says “Wee Forest Folk”.
-You’ll also see a separate sticker which says it’s copyright date and the name of the sculptor (Annette Petersen, Donna Petersen, or William Petersen).
-You’ll also find the initials of the scupltor signed on the bottom of each piece (AP, DP, or WP).
-This is how you know you have an authentic handmade WEE Forest Folk piece.
+On the bottom of each Wee Forest Folk piece, you'll find a gold sticker that says "Wee Forest Folk".
+You'll also see a separate sticker which says it's copyright date and the name of the sculptor (Annette Petersen, Bonnie Petersen, Donna Petersen, or William Petersen).
+You'll also find the initials of the scupltor signed on the bottom of each piece (AP, BP, DP, or WP).
+This is how you know you have an authentic handmade Wee Forest Folk piece.

 I have some older Wee Forest Folk pieces.
 What are they worth?